csalmeida/ruby-classes-and-modules/README.md

 - Use `self` to reference the current instance from inside the instance.
 - Add `self` when calling writer methods (`self.first_name=`)
-  - Helps Ruby understand that it is calling a method.
+  - Helps Ruby understand whether it is calling a method.
 - Omit `self` when calling any other method (`first_name`)
 - Including `self` is always going to be the safest choice.